Evaristo Coronado: Club career

 Born in Ciudad Cortés, Coronado is one of the most recognized sports figures in his country.
 He played his entire career of 14 seasons for Deportivo Saprissa, where he holds the team record for most appearances made and goals scored ever.
 He made his debut on 3 May 1981 against Herediano and scored his first goal on 24 May 1981 against San Carlos.
 He scored a total of 148 league goals in 537 games dressed as a Morado (purple), the nickname of the Saprissa players.
 Coronado helped Saprissa win five national titles during the 1980s and 1990s, as well as two CONCACAF Champions Cups, in 1993 and 1995.
 Coronado topped the league's goalscoring charts twice in 1981 and 1988 and after his retirement, briefly coached the club.
 He retired on 27 August 1995 after a friendly game against Guatemalan side Comunicaciones.

-He was known as El Caballero del Futbol (The Soccer Gentleman), because of his style of playing the game, always very fair and respectful of his adversaries and referees, even before FIFA's Fair Game philosophy was enumerated.
+He was known as El Caballero del Futbol (The Gentleman of Football), because of his style of playing the game, always very fair and respectful of his adversaries and referees, even before FIFA's Fair Game philosophy was enumerated.
 He was well known for never having received a red-card.
 Because of his goalscoring talents, mostly with his head, he was also referred to as Evagol.